techgraphics/techgraphics.github.io/_skills/css3.md

 ---
 title: CSS3
 description: A style sheet language used for describing the look and formatting of a document written in a markup language
-proficiency: Intermediate
+proficiency: Advanced
 type: subcategory
-categories: Web Design
+categories: Web Development
 tags:
   - css
   - design